PlutoZhang/Zowe-docs/topics/mvd-pluginexpsampapp.md

        npm start
      ```
 4. Reload the web page.
-5. If you make changes to the sample application source code, complete the following steps to rebuild the application:
+5. If you make changes to the sample application source code, follow these steps to rebuild the application:
-     1. Navigate to the sample-app subdirectory where you made the source code changes.
+     1. Navigate to the `sample-app` subdirectory where you made the source code changes.
      2. Issue the following command:
           ```
            npm run build
           ```

      3. Reload the web page.